 Oils & Scent

-It can get pretty chilly around here in New England (yes, even inside our homes).
-I chose to use a combination of refined coconut oil and fractionated coconut oil as the fats in this scrub recipe.
-The fractionated oil is a liquid form of the oil.
+I use fractionated coconut oil since it is a liquid form of the oil.
 It doesn't solidify at cooler temperatures, making it easier to apply the scrub.
+I've used it in many of my sugar scrub recipes.

 Of course, peppermint essential oil was used to scent this scrub.
 This oil is invigorating with a nice fresh scent making it great to use in an exfoliating scrub.